BlueprintBailey/RC-Going-Unreal/README.md

 ## Usage

-Assuming that you have everything Installed you just Double Click I5.exe.
+Assuming that you have everything installed, you just double-click I5.exe.
 (More documentation will come. chill)

 ## Features

-- **Feature 1**: Ratchet's Moveset and Abilities .
+- **Feature 1**: Ratchet's Moveset and Abilities.
 - **Feature 2**: Ratchet's Weapon Arsenal.
 - **Feature 3**: Ratchet's Camera System (Somewhat).
-- **Feature 4**: The ability to change the Source code i guess.
+- **Feature 4**: The ability to change the Source code.

 ## Contributing